Topics covered in this lesson*:

 - DuckDuckGo: A search engine that doesn’t track what you’re searching.
 Try comparing results from DuckDuckGo and other search engines that track what you’re searching and customize the results.

 - Million Short – “Million Short is an experimental web search engine (really, more of a discovery engine) that allows you to REMOVE the top million (or top 100k, 10k, 1k, 100) sites from the results set.
 We thought it might be somewhat interesting to see what we’d find if we just removed an entire slice of the web.”
+Note that it’s removing results from the web’s biggest site, not removing the top million hits in a search.

 - Build Your Own!
 Google Custom Search: Set up a search box that covers just the sites you think are useful for a particular topic.
 You could easily collaborate with others and build really substantial custom searches for specific topics.
 The search box can be embedded on your web pages.